Brian Campbell betting profile: Sony Open in Hawaii - PGA TOUR

 Campbell's advanced stats and rankings

-- Campbell posted a Strokes Gained: Off-the-Tee average of -0.697 in his past five tournaments, indicating struggles with his driving game.
+- Campbell averaged -0.697 Strokes Gained: Off-the-Tee in his past five tournaments, indicating struggles with his driving performance.

-- In terms of Strokes Gained: Approach the Green in his past five starts, Campbell recorded a -0.703 mark, showing difficulty with his iron play.
+- In terms of Strokes Gained: Approach the Green, Campbell posted a -0.703 mark in his past five starts, showing challenges with his iron play.

-- On the greens, Campbell delivered a -0.008 Strokes Gained: Putting mark in his past five tournaments, which was nearly neutral compared to the field.
+- Around the greens, Campbell delivered a -0.445 Strokes Gained: Around-the-Green mark in his past five tournaments, while his putting remained relatively steady with a -0.008 average.

 All stats in this article are accurate for Campbell as of the start of the Sony Open in Hawaii.